Federal Correctional Complex, Terre Haute

-SCU
+Special Confinement Unit

-United States Penitentiary, Terre Haute uses a Special Confinement Unit to separate Federal death sentenced inmates.
+United States Penitentiary, Terre Haute uses a Special Confinement Unit to separate federal male death sentenced inmates.
 Male inmates are transferred from other facilities, like state and federal prisons, for engagement in the Special Confinement Unit.
-USP Terre Haute opened the SCU on July 13, 1999.
+USP Terre Haute opened the Special Confinement Unit on July 13, 1999.

 Segregated housing

 Inmates considered high risk are immediately placed in a secure wing with more rules and supervision.
 These prisons are restricted segregation, which involves a twenty-three hour cell lock in, usually in solitary confinement.
 Inmates are allowed a thirty minute lunch and thirty minutes of yard time.

 History

 Gonorrhea experiments

 The Terre Haute prison experiments in 1943 and 1944 were the precursor to the Syphilis experiments in Guatemala.

 In 1942, the sixth Surgeon General of the United States, Thomas Parran, Jr., endorsed medical experiments on STD transmission so long as volunteers were found to be exposed to infection.

 In 1943, a decision was made to use prisoners as volunteers, as soldiers could not be guaranteed sexual abstinence for six months, and the mentally ill were not considered appropriate research subjects.
 Due to legal issues, the Army Medical Corps preferred federal prisons to state run institutions, and Terre Haute had the best medical facilities.
 Prisoners participated with consent, receiving $100 for their involvement.
 A 2011 US Bioethics report states:

 The infection methods used by doctors did not involve natural sexual intercourse, unlike in 1947 in the Syphilis experiments in Guatemala.
 Dr. John Charles Cutler supported the experiment to his death.